This is an installment of The Forgotten Smugglers' Cave, which starts here.

 ||

 The cave itself is oval, about 20 ft. east-west and 30 ft. north-south, with many stalactites, some dripping water.
-The floor is covered in bloody red guano-covered rubble, making it slippery and difficult to traverse (all attacks by characters are made at -4, with a modified 1 on the attack indicating the attacker has slipped).
-The area is pitch black during the day due to the winding passage blocking light from the south.
+The floor is covered in bloody red guano-covered rubble, making it slippery and difficult to traverse (all attacks by characters are made at -4, with a modified 1 on the attack indicating the attacker has fallen prone).

 Bats.
 A large colony of vampire bats has taken up residence here, exiting to the surface through the chimney in Area 5.
 Unless already awakened by noise to the south (see Area 5), during the day they will be asleep on the ceiling, hidden among the stalactites.
 Characters moving about this room have a 1 in 6 chance of waking them per person in the room, per round (i.e., 2 in 6 for two, 3 in 6 for three, etc), at which point they will begin flying about, hungry for blood.
 If awakened here, 1d8 of the bats will begin attacking each round.